A Partnership with Louisiana’s Office of the Governor, the Lamar Foundation,

-Good academic standing with an overall G.P.A. of 3.0 or equivalent
+- Good academic standing with an overall G.P.A. of 3.0 or equivalent

-Demonstrated leadership and commitment to public service, volunteerism and political involvement
+- Demonstrated leadership and commitment to public service, volunteerism and political involvement

-Ethical standards, including professional discretion and adherence to confidentialities
+- Ethical standards, including professional discretion and adherence to confidentialities

-Strong commitment to personal growth, good government and nonpartisanship
+- Strong commitment to personal growth, good government and nonpartisanship

 Application and Interview Procedures:

-Resume including education and employment history
+- Resume including education and employment history

-Letter of professional recommendation from a professor or supervisor
+- Letter of professional recommendation from a professor or supervisor

-Letter of personal recommendation - not from a family member
+- Letter of personal recommendation - not from a family member